 The Menace of Family and Friends

-Copyright © 2015 by David J. Willis.
+Copyright ©2018 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, http://www.LoneStarLandLaw.com
+More information is available at his website, http://www.LoneStarLandLaw.com